Justice (terminally) delayed…

 But there is hope.
 General Musharraf’s suspension of the country’s Chief Justice in 2007 – for having the temerity to question forced disappearances – precipitated the Lawyers’ Movement, which saw practitioners take to the streets in protest, the effect of which has been to embolden both lawyers and the courts.
 However, as we saw this week, this has come at a cost: the president of the Balochistan Bar Association, Bilal Anwar Kasi, was shot dead in Quetta, only for a suicide bomber to strike as his colleagues gathered to pay their respects.
 Most of the 72 who died were lawyers.

 And in the Supreme Court of Pakistan Buchanan reveals a canny institution whose judges are nobody’s fools and in which Jinnah’s vision survives.
 A persistent thorn in the government’s side, Buchanan notes that it has “charged prime ministers with contempt, vetoed laws and constitutional amendments, and disqualified politicians from holding office.”
 Belal appears before them in the case of an alleged blasphemer, Altaf Rehman, where it is heartening to read that one of the judges “muttered disapproval of the blasphemy laws.”
 They instruct her to “file his medical reports in the trial court and he’ll be acquitted for insanity.”

-Later, when Belal and Buchanan prepare a petition accusing Pakistan’s feared intelligence service – the ISI – of working with the CIA to capture Pakistani men and detain them at Bagram Airbase in Afghanistan, the Supreme Court shines, allowing an application where UK and US courts would not.
+Later, when Belal and Buchanan prepare a petition accusing Pakistan’s feared intelligence service – the ISI – of working with the CIA to capture Pakistani men and detain them at Bagram Airbase in Afghanistan, the Supreme Court shines, allowing an application where British and American courts would not.

 This has been the darkest week in the Pakistani legal community’s history, but her lawyers will not be cowed: altruism, empathy and a sense of justice cannot be eradicated by anyone — this book testifies to that.